Mark E. Smith: Personality

 Smith said that his favourite things in life were "Scottish people, cats, Coronation Street, and Can."
-He was a passionate football fan and lifelong Manchester City follower: even appearing on the BBC's Final Score to read the classified football results.
-He admired mavericks such as George Best, whom he met and drank with, and observed how if Best could have drawn a crowd of 40,000 people a week he should have been able to "do what he liked."
+He was a passionate football fan and lifelong Manchester City follower, even appearing on the BBC's Final Score to read the classified football results.
+He admired mavericks such as George Best, whom he met and drank with, and remarked that as Best could draw a crowd of 40,000 people a week he should have been able to "do what he liked."

 Originally a Labour supporter, Smith left the party during the Falklands War (which he supported), then became further disillusioned with Labour during the Tony Blair era.
 In the 1997 election, he voted for the Conservative Party in opposition to Blair.
 Asked during a mid-1980s interview with Smash Hits as to what policies he would adopt if he became Prime Minister, he said: "I'd halve the price of cigarettes, double the tax on health food, then I'd declare war on France."
 In a 2012 interview, Smith jokingly stated he would put the Queen in charge of Britain when asked the same question.
 Smith also expressed support for the UK's withdrawal from the European Union.
 Although a longstanding member of the Musicians Union, he criticised their political outlook, saying, "all they say is vote Corbyn and stay in the European Union".

+Smith believed he was psychic, with one prominent incident in which he had an ominous premonition that the Matterhorn Bobsleds ride at Disneyland was evil after visiting the amusement park in 1984.
+His then-wife Brix said he was brought to tears during the incident.
+Later that same day, a female passenger was thrown from the ride and decapitated by an oncoming car, with visitors comforted by employees dressed as Disney characters.
+Smith also had a general interest in the supernatural and occultism, and performed Tarot readings semi-professionally during the early years of the Fall (mostly accepting small amounts of drugs or other gifts rather than cash payments).
+In his memoir Renegade Smith recalled: "When I was really skint in 2000, I thought to myself, I should be doing that again.
+You can earn £40 an hour."